rHomelab/LabBot-Cogs/README.md

 ### role\_welcome

-Sends a welcome message the first time a user is added to a role.
+Sends a welcome message when a user is added to a role.

-The welcome message is templatable with the following placeholders:
+The following template placeholders can be used in the welcome message:
 - `{user}`: User mention (`@user`)
 - `{role}`: Role name (plaintext, not mentioned)
 - `{guild}`: Guild name